 • Create a Document object.

-• Save the document to a Word file using Document.saveToFile() method.
+• Save the document as a DOCX file.

 • Java